 - Limited use

-Click here to read our in depth review of the best tricep barsMost people stocking their home gym will want a standard triceps bar which has a 1 inch diameter.
-The main thing to look at here is the grip: Does it have curling or a rubber grip?
+Click here to read our in-depth review of the best tricep barsMost people stocking their home gym will want a standard triceps bar that has a 1-inch diameter.
+The main thing to look at here is the grip: Does it have a curling or a rubber grip?
 Note that some versions of the Olympic triceps bar are pretty weird looking.
 They have multiple grip bars and are a lot longer.
 You’ll get a bit more versatility out of them though.